 PCA entered into management equity agreements in June 1999 with 125 of its management-level employees, including the named executive officers.
 Under these agreements, PCA sold 3,132,800 shares of common stock to 113 of these employees at approximately \$4.55 per share, the same price per share at which PCA Holdings purchased equity in the transactions.
 PCA guaranteed bank financing in the amount of \$5,200,000 in the aggregate to enable some of these members of PCA's management to purchase equity under their respective management equity agreements.
-The amount of bank financing guaranteed by PCA with respect to any employee did not exceed 50% of the purchase price paid by the employee under his or her management equity agreements is subject to vesting and is subject to repurchase upon a termination of employment by PCA.
+The amount of bank financing guaranteed by PCA with respect to any employee did not exceed 50% of the purchase price paid by the employee under his or her management equity agreement.
+The capital stock purchased under the management equity agreements is subject to vesting and is subject to repurchase upon a termination of employment by PCA.